UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi/README.md

   - Open the RobotCarKit app and choose K0073.
 Then connect your Robot car through the ip address.

 ## Detail operations
+   if you want to know the detail operations, please see the following user guide:

 ## Hardware requirements